-The base VMware virtual machine running CentOS 7.x with Nagios Log Server installed has the following default performance statistics:
+The base VMware virtual machine running CentOS 9.x with Nagios Log Server installed has the following default performance statistics:

-- 2 x CPU (single core)
+- 4 x CPU

-- 2GB of RAM
+- 8 GB of RAM

-- 100 GB of disk space
+- 40 GB of disk space

-This is the minimum requirements that we have set to work consistently with a 500 MBs of log data a day.
+These are the minimum requirements that we have set to work consistently with 500 MBs of log data a day.
 This should be used as a baseline since the numbers will easily scale.
-Here is the download page that contains a vSphere OVF templates, VMware Virtual Machines and a source installer:
+Here is the download page that contains a vSphere OVF templates, VMware Virtual Machines and a source installer: Nagios Log Server Downloads